Here is the list of 3 Great Living Chola Temples:

 The architecture style of the Brihadisvara Temple is a square design plan, depicting the infamous Dravidian style of the architecture.
 All the structures on this glorious Chola temple grounds are square-shaped.
 The main courtyard is covered by two square structures that are built next to each other.
 The primary sanctum, Garbha Griha, the mandapas and the Upapitham are also squarish buildings.
 The typical craftsmanship of the Chola kingdom in the 11th century is depicted in the bronze statues kept in the temple.

 Interesting Fact: A major festival, Annaabishegam, is celebrated once a year and is a great time to visit the historical site.
 The main deity, Lingam, is beautified with rice from top to bottom.
 Due to its monumental size, there is a requirement of 75 bags of rice to cover it.

 3. Airavatesvara Temple (Darasuram)Near Kumbakonam, in Tamil Nadu, Airavatesvara Temple is located in Darasuram.
 Similar to other Chola temples, it is dedicated to Shiva.
 It was built by Rajaraja Chola II in the 12th century.

 The striking temple is an architectural marvel with the chariot structure that has intricate carving and sculpting done by talented artisans.
 The temple is a depiction of a chariot being pulled by a horse and an elephant.
-The architectural style, square structures in common among all the great living chola temples.
-There is 212 feet Vimana, a Lingam, a colossal Goddess Periyanayagi statue and a massive Nandhi at the entrance of the temple complex.
+The architectural style, square structures in common among all the great living Chola temples.
+There are 212 feet Vimana, a Lingam, a colossal Goddess Periyanayagi statue and a massive Nandhi at the entrance of the temple complex.
 The paintings and epigraphs detail the history of the Chola dynasty.
 The impressive carving on the ceiling of Shiva and Parvati seated on the inner side of blooming lotus is a majestic view.

 - Dress up appropriately keeping in mind the cultural sentiments.